 RadGrid Question Is their any support for exporting data or sharing via email whilst viewing via a mobile device?

+There is no out of the box way to do that.

 Did you have plan to create something like Telerik Layout Framework for Telerik MVC projects?